As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure policy.

-Place in oven (I like to put the mini loaves on a cookie sheet for easy removal from oven, as they will need to come out before the large loaf.
+Place in oven on a cookie sheet for easy removal, they will need to come out before the large loaf.

 Bake large loaf for 50-60 minutes and mini loaves for 25-35 minutes…until toothpick comes out clean.
 They should be nicely browned on the top.

 Cool on cooling rack for 10 minutes, then gently remove from loaf pan(s), you may have to encourage them out, but running a knife around the edges, turning them upside down and they should fall out, if not, put your knife between the pan and the bread and press very gently with the flat side of the knife to “pull” away from sides and bottom, give a little “knock” to the bottom and they should fall right out.

 Turn right side up and allow to cool completely before drizzling on the glaze.

 Using reserved lemon juice, add 1 cup powdered sugar and just enough juice to make a glaze, you don’t want it too thin and runny, so whisk it around until smooth and “pourable”, a little goes a long way.